-For many of us Christmas is a time usually spent with our family and friends, around the table with probably too much food.
+For many, Christmas is a time usually spent with family and friends, around the table with probably too much food.
 But for newly divorced and separated parents, this might be a very different situation.

 This Christmas, it’s important to be mindful of children as child custody arrangements come in to effect over the summer holiday season.

 Many parents are going to be separated for the first time this Christmas, but they should not let the pressure of these new arrangements affect their child or children’s welfare.

 Parents all want the best for their children, and child custody arrangements can be a source of tension which children can detect.

 It’s reasonable to want to spend time with your children these holidays, but it’s also likely that the other parent will want to do the same.
 Avoiding this clash of expectations is the best way to ensure holidays and special events are stress free for parents and their children.